shvnks/comp354_calculator/README.md

 The permitted set of choices is:

 1. arccos(x) worked on by Will
-2. ab^x worked on by Andrei
+2. Gamma Function worked on by Andrei
 3. logb(x) worked on by Shanks
 4. Γ(x) (Gamma Function) TEAM OF 7 therefore no one is working on this function
 5. MAD (Mean Absolute Deviation) worked on by Vatsa